DanielTobi0/Semantic-Tool-Discovery/README.md

 - build one semantic document per tool
 - store those documents in a vector database
 - retrieve only top-K relevant tools per query (default K=3)

-This mirrors the paper's core idea: semantic filtering before passing tools to the model.

-## Scope (What This Project Does)

-- Parses static Python dictionaries in [tools.py](tools.py)
-- Indexes one document per tool in Weaviate
-- Runs hybrid retrieval (semantic + lexical) for top-K relevant tools

 ## Project Layout